Location:

 Darkline Contour: Streamlined Updates on the Model 1242

-See our chassis #3100006 feature for a more clinical analysis of how Pierce-Arrow updated the 1933 model.
+See our chassis #3100006 profile for a more clinical analysis of how Pierce-Arrow updated the 1933 model.
 To summarize, these updates include subtle attention to streamlining trends and cognisance of styling cues offered by the competition.
 A respectable Dietrich influence shapes the binding and alters the running gear, and yet these elements are smooth on the Pierce-Arrow compared to the Packard Tenth Series.

 Body elements from the bulkhead, fenders, and tail all display soft contours—all very subtle—but just svelte enough to feel sporting.
 In the case of chassis #3100014, black paint and pale goldenrod accents create a pleasingly simple composition.
 Polished spares covers add contrast, and even place the roadster more in line with road-ruling Duesenbergs whose aluminum and steel accents hailed from earlier motorsport days.
 Not beyond Pierce-Arrow to consider speed a valuable asset, just that few of its cars were designed to announce their abilities.